 When you road trip the country in search of weird and silly roadside attractions one thing is inevitable: you will find monuments with reoccurring themes.
-Case in point: the large pink elephant.
+Case in point: the large pink elephant, like the Large Pink Elephant in Fenton, Missouri.

-Why the big pink elephant is such a popular roadside attraction in America, I can’t say, but you can find this familiar roadside beacon in front of many, many gas stations, restaurants, and antique shops throughout the United States.
-I’ve blogged before about the pink elephant in DeForest, Wisconsin, and about the pink elephant in Livingston, Illinois.
+Why the big pink elephant statue is such a popular roadside attraction in America, I can’t say, but you can find this familiar roadside beacon in front of many, many gas stations, restaurants, and antique shops throughout the United States.
+I’ve blogged before about the pink elephant in DeForest, Wisconsin; the pink elephant in Springfield, Illinois; and about the pink elephant in Livingston, Illinois.
 But there are more out there.
 Many, many more.

 Today I bring you the giant pink elephant statue from Fenton, Missouri!
-This guy (or girl?) is sitting outside of a gas station and an A-1 Locker Rental Self Storage on the side of the road in town.
-The pink Fenton elephant has white tusks and nails and blue eyes (I’ve heard he’s gotten a fresh coat of paint since I last saw too!).
-Rumor has it the pachyderm once held a giant martini glass in his trunk!
+This guy (or girl?) is sitting outside of a gas station on the side of the road in town.
+The pink Fenton elephant has white tusks and nails and blue eyes.
+Rumor has it the pachyderm once held a giant martini glass in his trunk, but he now wraps his long nose around an American flag.

 Large Pink Elephant Statue